mz3r0/software-engineering/Programming paradigms & types of languages.md

 I think the "persistence layer" can also be termed as "data access layer".

 > **TODO: Add a link here** when I finish the programming design patterns document

+Potential disadvantages of using DAO include [leaky abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction), code duplication, and [abstraction inversion](https://en.wikipedia.org/wiki/Abstraction_inversion).
+In particular, the abstraction of the DAO as a regular Java object can obscure the high cost of each database access.
+Developers may inadvertently make multiple database queries to retrieve information that could be returned in a single operation.
+If an application requires multiple DAOs, the same create, read, update, and delete code may have to be written for each DAO.

+More alternatives to implementing ORM include OODBMS and **document-oriented databases** (such as native XML databases that provide more flexibility in data modeling).
+The equivalent of ORMs for document-oriented databases are called **object-document mappers (ODMs)**.
+Document-oriented databases also prevent the user from having to "shred" objects into table rows.
+Many of these systems also support the XQuery query language to retrieve datasets.